jgerstmayr/EXUDYN/README.rst

 +  use lowerCamelCase for names of variables (including class member variables), consts, c-define variables, ...; EXCEPTION: for algorithms following formulas, e.g., f = M*q_tt + K*q, GBar, ...
 +  use UpperCamelCase for functions, classes, structs, ...
-+  Special cases for CamelCase: write 'ODEsystem', BUT: 'ODE1Equations'
++  Special cases for CamelCase (with some exceptions that happened in the past ...):

++  continue upper case after upper case abbreviations in case of \ **functions or classes**\ : 'ODESystem', 'Point2DClass', 'ANCFCable2D', 'ANCFALE', 'ComputeODE1Equations', ... (this is not always nice to read, but has become a standard and will be further used!)
++  for variables and class member variables continue \ **lower case**\ : 'nODE1variables', 'dim2Dspecial', 'ANCFsize'
++  abbreviations at beginning of expressions: for functions or classes use \ ``ODEComputeCoords()``\ , for variables avoid 'ODE' at beginning: use 'nODE' or write 'odeCoordinates'

 +  '[...]Init' ... in arguments, for initialization of variables; e.g. 'valueInit' for initialization of member variable 'value'
-+  use American English troughout: Visualization, etc.
++  use American English throughout: Visualization, etc.
-+  for (abbreviations) in captial letters, e.g. ODE, use a lower case letter afterwards:
-+  do not use consecutive capitalized words, e.g. DO NOT WRITE 'ODEAE'
++  AVOID consecutive capitalized words, e.g., avoid 'ODEAE'
-+  for functions use \ ``ODEComputeCoords()``\ , for variables avoid 'ODE' at beginning: use nODE or write odeCoords
 +  do not use '_' within variable or function names; exception: derivatives
 +  use name which exactly describes the function/variable: 'numberOfItems' instead of 'size' or 'l'
 +  examples for variable names: secondOrderSize, massMatrix, mThetaTheta